 Did you know that Mercury retrograde has a shadow period?
 Actually all planetary retrogrades do.
 The Mercury retrograde shadow phase happens about two weeks before and after the planet’s backspin.
 It helps us prepare (before) and process (after).

 To figure out the Mercury retrograde shadow dates, you’ll need an ephemeris, which is a guide to where all the planets are at any given time.
-We like this handy one from Llewlyns but you can also find them online.
+We like this handy one from Llewlyn but you can also find them online (the Swiss ephemeris from Astro.com covers 8000 years!).

 Step 1: Find Where Mercury Retrograde Begins and Ends